What Banks Should Look for in a FinTech Partner

-We’ve just returned from Davos and the energy and optimism that permeated this year’s conference was infectious and affirming!
-Following numerous conversations and engagements — in the meeting space we shared with Euro Finance Week/dfv Maleki Group and elsewhere — throughout the week, we came back with one clear takeaway: partnerships will be the name of the game in our industry going forward.
+We returned from Davos earlier this year with one clear takeaway: partnerships will be the name of the game in our industry going forward.
 At the intersection of technology and banking practices lies an opportunity for dynamic change.
 Improving the customer experience is at the very heart of this change.

 As technology-based companies have entered the financial services industry, traditional banks have seen their market encroached upon as more nimble and flexible competitors chip away at the consumer and business customer base.
 However, what started off as a threat to the industry has gradually morphed into an opportunity to collaborate.
 In short, many have adopted a “if you can’t beat ‘em, join ‘em” attitude.

 This trend is borne out in statistics that show banks and FinTechs are increasingly partnering for success.
 A Business Insider Intelligence report in November 2016 found that 87 percent of financial services providers in the UK that have partnered with third-party providers have been able to cut costs.
 And the same study found that 54 percent of these partnerships increased their revenue.

 As banks explore opportunities to partner with FinTechs, the key question becomes: what should they look for in selecting the right third-party provider?

 Corporates today face a real challenge in managing business-to-business (B2B) payments.
 Treasury departments often find themselves manually solving accounts receivable reconciliation problems around purchase orders, invoices, and payments with suppliers due to a lack of vital payment data.
 Bulk invoice payments, discounts, deductions, and the limitations of interbank payment systems to carry adequate remittance information make receivables reconciliation a time consuming, costly and risk-filled problem.